x11x00x00x/pgr2modded/README.md

 - **Language Support**: This mod currently supports only English systems.
 Multi-language support is planned for future updates.
 - **Online Scoreboards**: **Do not** upload scores to online leaderboards using modded cars or tracks, as this may result in a ban.
 - **Work in Progress**: PGR2Modded is under active development, and some features may be refined or expanded in future releases.
+- **BUG**: The F1 car does not load in the model in offline mode.
+To drive the F1 car you must first click into another car class then back out and then click the Proto Pack and select the F1 .
+You MUST do this every time you want to race it or scroll past its option in the menu.
+It will freeze your game otherwise.
+Working on a solution…

 ## Feedback and Support
 We value your feedback!
 If you encounter issues or have suggestions, please open an issue on this GitHub repository.
 Stay tuned for more updates as we continue to enhance *Project Gotham Racing 2*!